omega8cc/boa/docs/CODEBASECHECK.md

 - **Drupal 6**: d6lts/Pressflow **6.51+** (adds MySQL-8 support — reserved-word escaping,
   `ONLY_FULL_GROUP_BY` handling, `mysql_native_password`).
 Older Drupal 6 is flagged.

+  The server side is BOA's job and handled on 8.0 and 8.4: BOA makes the handshake greeting native, with `authentication_policy` on both, plus `default_authentication_plugin` on 8.0 (which 8.0's greeting follows) and the plugin loaded on 8.4.

+  Without it a
-  The server side is BOA's job and handled on 8.0 and 8.4: `authentication_policy` advertises the native plugin (with `default_authentication_plugin` on 8.0 and the plugin loaded on 8.4), without which a `php56`-pool site cannot answer the `caching_sha2` handshake greeting at all (see docs/MIGRATE-PERCONA8.md).
-That lane is 8.x-only — MySQL/Percona 9.x removes `mysql_native_password` outright, so a box hosting php56-pool sites could not be upgraded in place to 9.x, and this check is the natural place to gate that if 9.x support ever lands.
+  `php56`-pool site cannot answer the `caching_sha2` handshake greeting at all (see docs/UPGRADE-PERCONA8.md).
+That lane is 8.x-only —
+  MySQL/Percona 9.x removes `mysql_native_password` outright, so a box hosting php56-pool
+  sites could not be upgraded in place to 9.x, and this check is the natural place to gate that if 9.x support ever lands.